storj/docs/app/(docs)/object-mount/windows/installation/page.md

 - At least 300MB of free disk space
 - Internet connection for mounting cloud-hosted buckets, or LAN connection for mounting local buckets

+{% callout type="note" %}
+  **S3 Provider Support:**

+  Object Mount for Windows fully supports S3 container services from Amazon Web Services, Storj, and other fully S3-compatible Object Storage providers.

+  - See the [Supported S3 Providers](docId:xCjeasn8SLQn2vfd) article in the Appendix for a complete S3 provider list.

+  **Azure & GCS Support:**

+  - Support for _Native_ Microsoft Azure Storage and _Native_ Google Cloud Storage services are still under development in Object Mount for Windows.
+  - For Google Cloud access: Using GCS _S3_ is recommended instead of using GCS _S3 Gateways_.
+  - Native Azure and Native GCS (S3 Gateways) should be considered “experimental” at this time.
+{% /callout %}

 ## Step 1: Download the Latest Installer